 Up until recently, I was also a volunteer Police Officer for the Metropolitan Police Force in London.
 I thrived on every minute of that.
 A Special Constable goes through intensive training learning to deal with some very challenging and dangerous situations.
 Friends used to think I was crazy for doing it and not getting paid, but it was an honour to be able to give back to the community and work with some incredible officers.
 These days life is a little bit more peaceful, and I now spend time volunteering for the RSPCA walking the dogs when I can.
 I’m a total pushover for a them!

-If I'm not coaching clients, I'm enjoying some good old-fashioned cooking or getting out to the gym (until the recent COVID-19 situation changed all that).
+If I'm not coaching clients, I'm enjoying some good old-fashioned cooking or getting out to the gym.
 It has been a great learning curve and a challenge of adaptability, but I’ve certainly made the most of the time.
 I've never exercised so much in my lounge.

 I’m about to embark on some more study, this time with the International Sports Sciences Institute studying nutrition from a different perspective.

 So if I’m not on a bike, walking a dog, cooking food or coaching…. chances are I’m having a nap.